CodeBlastr/tropedia/README.md

 # Folders and Components

-- **./app**: REST API built with [Strapi](https://strapi.io/).
-It runs in a docker container.
+- ``app/``: REST API built with [Strapi](https://strapi.io/).
-- **./client**: Server-Side-Rendered Web Application built with [Nuxt.js](https://nuxtjs.org/).
-Runs using npm.
+- ``client/``: Frontend built as a Server-Side-Rendered (SSR) Web Application using [Nuxt.js](https://nuxtjs.org/).
-- **./data**: This folder is not stored in the repo, it gets created automatically by the [MongoDB](https://www.mongodb.com/) service when it is launched for the first time.
-MongoDb runs in a docker container.
+- ``./data``: This folder is not stored in the repo, it gets created automatically by the [MongoDB](https://www.mongodb.com/) service when it is launched for the first time.

 # Development Setup

+The development setup uses 3 docker containers:
+- Strapi
+- MongoDB
+- Frontend

 ## Requirements

-- You will need to have [Docker Desktop](https://www.docker.com/products/docker-desktop) installed.
+- To install and run locally you will only need [Docker Desktop](https://www.docker.com/products/docker-desktop).
-- You will also need to have [Node.js](https://nodejs.org/en/) installed (version 14.16.1 preferrably) as well as npm.

 ## 1. Clone the GitHub Repository